 Dog adoption and cat adoption saves lives.
 Adopt a dog or adopt a cat and you'll have a friend for life!
 Contact us, or contact another local humane society, animal shelter or SPCA.

-We welcome volunteers, foster parents, and donors.
+We welcome adopters, volunteers, foster parents, and donors from anywhere!

 We also offer a Safe Pets Program, which provides a safe haven to pets of local families who are victims of domestic violence, working with a local shelter, and have no place for their pets to go in a dangerous situation.